 Written with Morland’s characteristic warmth and humour, this is a fascinating, insightful read that will both galvanise and inspire.
 A book that should be on all our bedside tables.Kate Humble

 Published in the UK by Profile Books in 2016.
 The UK paperback, updated with brand new preface, came out in May 2017.
-Chinese, Taiwanese and Turkish editions are forthcoming.
+Chinese and Taiwanese editions are forthcoming.